mspreafico/BO06-FunCM/README.md

 Code for implementing Functional covariate Cox Model (FunCM) applied to MRC BO06 trial in Osteosarcoma to represent time-varying covariates by means of Functional Data Analysis and to include them into survival models (i.e., Multivariate Functional Linear Cox Regression Model - MFLCRM).

-## Reference
+### Reference
 Spreafico, M., Ieva, F. & Fiocco, M. (2023).
-Modelling time-varying covariates effect on survival via functional data analysis: application to the MRC BO06 trial in osteosarcoma. *Statistical Methods & Applications*, **32**:271–298. doi: 10.1007/s10260-022-00647-0
+Modelling time-varying covariates effect on survival via functional data analysis: application to the MRC BO06 trial in osteosarcoma. *Statistical Methods & Applications*, **32**:271–298. https://link.springer.com/article/10.1007/s10260-022-00647-0

+### Data Availability
+Data are not publicly available due to confidentiality and privacy restrictions.
+Access to the full dataset of MRC BO06 trial can be requested to MRC Clinical Trials Unit at UCL, Institute of Clinical Trials and Methodology, UCL, London.

 ## Description